Name For A 7 Sided Shape

 Historical Roots

 The Greek mathematicians, with their emphasis on deductive reasoning and geometric constructions, undoubtedly contributed to a deeper understanding of the heptagon.
-Their work laid the foundation for later mathematical developments, including the formal naming and classification of polygons.
+But their work laid the foundation for later mathematical developments, including the formal naming and classification of polygons.
 The term "heptagon" itself is a testament to the Greek influence, as it's derived directly from the Greek language.

 Mathematical Properties and Constructions